m50d/m50d.github.com/2020-11-08-wrestle-princess.md

 ## International princess championship tournament final round

 At this point I was guessing that they wanted to put the belt on Yuki (partly for the out-of-ring reason of her English skills).
-Hikari's semi-final had been a drawn-out slog against the powerful Mirai, which
+Hikari's semi-final had been a drawn-out slog against the powerful Mirai, which seemed like a perfect way to overcome the biggest problem with having Yuki win here: